samiahmedsiddiqui/custom-permalinks/readme.txt

 If you experience any site-breaking issues after upgrading, please report them on the [WordPress Forum](https://wordpress.org/support/plugin/custom-permalinks/) or [GitHub](https://github.com/samiahmedsiddiqui/custom-permalinks) with detailed information.
 You can always revert to an older version by downloading it from [https://wordpress.org/plugins/custom-permalinks/advanced/](https://wordpress.org/plugins/custom-permalinks/advanced/).

+== Frequently Asked Questions ==

+= A page builder's front-end preview (Cornerstone, etc.) breaks or loses its editing mode on pages with a custom permalink =

+Some page builders load their live/front-end preview in an iframe using a `POST` request carrying special values the builder needs (for example Cornerstone's `cs_preview_time`).
+If that page also has a custom permalink, Custom Permalinks may redirect the request, and since redirects are followed as `GET`, the builder's `POST` data is lost and the preview breaks.

+You can tell Custom Permalinks to skip its redirect for that request with the `custom_permalinks_avoid_redirect` filter, added to your theme or a site-specific plugin:

+`
+add_filter( 'custom_permalinks_avoid_redirect', function( $permalink ) {
+	if ( isset( $_POST['cs_preview_time'] ) ) { // Adjust to match the field your builder sends.
+		return true;
+	}
+	return false;
+} );
+`

+See the [Advanced Customization and Filters section on GitHub](https://github.com/samiahmedsiddiqui/custom-permalinks#advanced-customization-and-filters) for this and other available filters.

 == Installation ==
 You have two ways to install Custom Permalinks: